 Beneficiaries are not permitted to receive PAS while living in a home or property owned, operated, or controlled by an owner, operator, agent, or employee of a licensed provider of long-term care services and providers are prohibited from providing and billing for services under these circumstances.
-Beneficiaries may not live in the home of a direct support worker unless the direct support worker is related by blood or marriage to the beneficiary (see link for "Who Can Be a Direct Support Worker (DSW flowchart) for PAS and LT-PCS?" in Appendix B of this manual chapter).
+Beneficiaries may not live in the home of a direct service worker unless the direct service worker is related to the beneficiary.
+(See link for "Who Can Be a Direct Service Worker (DSW flowchart) for PAS and LT-PCS?" in Appendix B of this manual chapter).
 These provisions may be waived with prior written approval by OAAS or its designee on a case-by-case basis.